open-inc/node-red-contrib-tinkerforge/README.md

 - Load Cell V2 Bricklet
 - Temperature V2 Bricklet
 - LED Strip V2 Bricklet
+- DC V2 Bricklet
+- Servo V2 Bricklet (only Position for Servo 0)

 Adding more should be pretty trivial, these are just the bricks I currently access to for testing